zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/audit/scenarios/ef-core-audit-exclude-include-entity.md

 ## Exclude/Include by Entity Instance

-You can exclude or include by entity instance with the 2 followings method:
+You can exclude or include by entity instance with the 2 following methods:

 - `ExcludeByInstance(Func<object, bool>)`: Exclude the current entity.
 - `IncludeByInstance(Func<object, bool>)`: Include the current entity.